Cyclone Tauktae: India

 The National Disaster Response Force (NDRF) chief, S.N.
 Pradhan, said that doctors and various medical staff were sent to the affected states, as well as 100 relief teams.
 However, only vaccinated personnel were sent.
 Special arrangements for hospitals, COVID-19 support, and other needs were made to ensure electricity would not be interrupted.

 In Kerala and Karnataka, thousands sought refuge in relief camps due to their homes being damaged by Tauktae, according to the two states' chief ministers.
 Large amounts of concern lingered for hospitals' abilities to keep enough oxygen for COVID-19 patients, as well as plants generating enough of it.
 After taking an aerial trip of the areas hit by Tauktae, Prime Minister Narendra Modi announced that he would give ₹1000 crore for immediate relief in Gujarat.
 He also stated he would give ₹2 lakh each to families who had their members die in the cyclone.
 A sum of ₹50000 would be paid to those injured.
 He assured that the central government was working closely with the affected states.
 An inter-ministerial team was also planned to be sent to Gujarat to assess the damage.
 After, aid would be extended.
 Due to the unexpected intensity of the cyclone, rescue operations were slower than previously thought.
-As of May 19, the true number of missing people is still being determined.
+As of 19 May, the true number of missing people is still being determined.
 Despite the power interruptions, all COVID-19 hospitals remained at least somewhat functional.

 Over 36,000 people were in mass shelters at one time.
 Evacuated people have been given necessary items in camps; however, they were feared to run out of food rations, hygiene items, and experience loss of lives.
 The cleaning and repair of huge amounts of houses was thought to be a main concern.
 Humanitarian assistance was desperately needed for six districts in Gujarat.
 230 COVID-ICU patients in Mumbai were shifted from a jumbo COVID-19 center to other, more resilient centers.
 During a press briefing, the Chief Minister of Gujarat, Vijay Rupani stated that advance preparations and planning led to well-timed evacuations.
-He also extended the suspension of the COVID-19 vaccination drive by one day, and it was expected to resume on the May 20.
+He also extended the suspension of the COVID-19 vaccination drive by one day, and it was expected to resume on 20 May.
 UNICEF supported those affected by Tauktae and worked with the interagency group of Gujarat.

 The Government of Gujarat asked for additional ₹9836 crore from National Disaster Response Fund and ₹500 crore from State Disaster Response Fund from the Government of India for relief works.

 Cyclone Tauktae also caused increased chlorophyll concentration on the coasts of Maharashtra and Gujarat.